Activists, homeless advocates plan sleepover at Seattle City Hall

 "It's not just about speaking to the politicians.
 It's about speaking to all our neighbors, to all of the people living in our city.
 And I know the majority of Seattle is on our side in terms of wanting social justice to be done in this city," Sawant told KING 5.

-Sawant said she planned to stay at City Hall with protestors throughout the evening.
+Sawant said she would stay at City Hall with protesters through the evening.

 © 2017 KING-TV